Zanatticus/High-Performance-Computing/Homework/HW2/Problem1/README.md

 |    Value of Pi    	|   3.141076  	|   3.141168  	|   3.14048   	|   3.140328  	|   3.140652  	|   3.142184  	|   3.142592  	|   3.141308  	|
 |      Speedup*     	|      1      	| 1.954091399 	| 3.739026258 	| 7.022353671 	| 11.29204945 	| 20.90154149 	| 22.21571079 	| 11.03412513 	|

-<p align="center">Table 5: Weak Scaling for Monte Carlo Method to Approximate PI using OpenMP.
+<p align="center">Table 5: Strong Scaling for Monte Carlo Method to Approximate PI using OpenMP.
 Speedup is compared against single-threaded performance.</p>

 | Number of "Darts" 	|   1000000   	|    2000000   	|    4000000   	|    8000000   	|   16000000   	|   32000000   	|   64000000   	|   128000000  	|
 |:-----------------:	|:-----------:	|:------------:	|:------------:	|:------------:	|:------------:	|:------------:	|:------------:	|:------------:	|